 Yes, it may increase the total testosterone levels in the body.
 This applies to both females and males.

-In males, the reproductive duct is a target area for vitamin D .
+As per a study from the National Institute of Health (NIH), in males, the reproductive duct is a target area for vitamin D .

 What Is the Relationship Between Vitamin D levels and Testosterone levels?